dannylin0711/vox10to12/README.md

 - [x] Add new attribute for laser, default to 0 0
 - [ ] Check if a certain part is curve, this would change the last two laser attribute to 2 0
 - [ ] Smooth the curve

+## DISCLAIMER
+The vox files converted from this tool is just for testing, do not use in any productions.